PET imaging of hypoxia

 In clinical applications, late-scan protocols are usually followed, without blood sampling.
 Data is analysed using robust semi-quantitative methods such as SUV and tumour-to-muscle ratio (T/M).
 [18F]EF5 T/M has excellent repeatability in head and neck cancer (Silvoniemi et al., 2018).

 Intracellular redox environment is altered as a consequence of hypoxia, as the concentration of reducing agents such as NADH are increased.
 Several metal chelates that are sensitive to the redox state have been developed and labelled, usually based on the reduction of Cu2+ to Cu+.
 For example, [64Cu]ATSM is highly membrane permeable and has rapid washout from non-hypoxic regions, but it is retained in hypoxic tissue (Lewis et al., 1999).
-However, retention of [64Cu]ATSM and also [64Cu]PTSM was shown to be reduced in tumours that express MDR1 protein (Liu et al., 2009), limiting the clinical applications of these tracers.
+However, retention of [64Cu]ATSM and also [64Cu]PTSM was shown to be reduced in tumours that express MDR1 protein (Liu et al., 2009), limiting the clinical applications of these radiopharmaceuticals.

 [18F]FDG is widely used PET tracer for cancer studies because of the increased demand of glycolysis in most tumours.
 Increased [18F]FDG uptake is often seen in hypoxic tissues and it may correlate well with the expression of hypoxia-inducible factors.
 However [18F]FDG uptake is not specific to hypoxia, but a result of many factors such as inflammation and angiogenesis (Dierckx and Van de Wiele, 2008).